 Make Magnesium Oil to Soothe Leg Pain

-Leg pain is a really common complaint that can develop as a result of various causes.
+Leg pain is a common issue that can be a result of different factors.
 The majority of cases are associated with joint disease or injuries that affect the bones, tendons, and ligaments.
 Although the best way to soothe leg pain is fixing the underlying cause, here’s a simple recipe you can try to relieve the discomfort.

 Not eating a healthy, balanced diet and overworking the legs during work or exercise increases your risk of injury.
 On the other hand, leg cramps could also be caused by non-diagnosed conditions such as arthritis.

 To avoid these types of side effects, you can do a DIY magnesium oil.
 In this recipe, we’ll be adding other anti-inflammatory ingredients to help fight pain and poor circulation in the limbs.

 - 7 ½ tablespoons arnica flowers